What is a DBA business? A “Doing Business As” title or a DBA, means your business operates under a different name than your legal one.

 A DBA can be helpful as a company builds a relationship with a bank.
 Most financial institutions require companies to have an Employer Identification Number, or EIN, to open a business bank account.
 Having a DBA can make it easier to obtain an EIN.
 And all of this will make it easier when applying for a small business loan; a DBA is a sign of a serious, well-run business.

 Keeps Your Business Legally Compliant

 A DBA can help protect an owner’s personal assets if the company is sued.
-If the business is a corporation or LLC, owners’ personal assets are protected.
+So, if you’re forming an LLC or corporation with a DBA, your personal assets are protected.
 But if the corporation or LLC sets up a business without a DBA, there is no protection.
 And in the case of a sole proprietorship, while that form of business entity doesn’t automatically protect the owner’s assets, a DBA is evidence that the business and the owner’s personal assets are separate.

 DBA requirements differ dramatically among the states, and other factors also affect the process.
 The good news is filing is generally not complicated, and the cost may be minimal.
 Your accountant and attorney are resources if you need help.
 Here are some things to know about how to file a DBA:

-- In some states, businesses must apply to the Secretary of State or another state office.
-In others, county or city clerk offices may handle DBAs.
+- Some states require businesses to apply to the Secretary of State or another state office.
+In others, the county clerk offices may handle DBAs.

 - Some states allow companies to file online.
 Other states require a personal appearance so the owner’s signature can be witnessed.
 That probably can be accomplished with the help of a notary.